gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 ExpertRouterAgent expertRouterAgent = EasyWorkflow.builder(ExpertRouterAgent.class)
-        .chatModel(chatModel) // Mandatory: The chat model for the agents .chatMemory(chatMemory) // Optional: Shared memory for the agents .outputName("finalAnswer") // Optional: Name for the workflow's output
+        .chatModel(chatModel) // Mandatory: The chat model for the agents .chatMemory(chatMemory) // Optional: Shared memory for the agents
         // ... add agents and control flow here .build();
 ```